gitlabhq/gitlabhq/doc/integration/elasticsearch.md

    and 'Elasticsearch indexing'
 1. Click **Save** for the changes to take effect

-## Adding GitLab data to the Elasticsearch index
+## Adding GitLab's data to the Elasticsearch index

+### Indexing small instances (database size less than 500 MiB, size of repos less than 5 GiB)

 Configure Elasticsearch's host and port in **Admin > Settings**.
 Then create empty indexes using one of the following commands: